zogzog/cubicweb/doc/book/en/devrepo/datamodel/definition.rst

 * `SizeConstraint`: allows to specify a minimum and/or maximum size on string (generic case of `maxsize`)

-* `BoundConstraint`: allows to specify a minimum and/or maximum value on numeric types and date
+* `BoundaryConstraint`: allows to specify a minimum and/or maximum value on numeric types and date

 .. sourcecode:: python

-   from yams.constraints import BoundConstraint, TODAY BoundConstraint('<=', TODAY())
+   from yams.constraints import BoundaryConstraint, TODAY BoundaryConstraint('<=', TODAY())

 * `IntervalBoundConstraint`: allows to specify an interval with included values